1. You’re waiting for them to ‘do the right thing.

 10. You think saying ‘I love you’ is the action or enough to justify continuing the relationship.

 Love is more than a feeling or words.
 Your actions have to be an act of love towards yourself as well as them.
 Sometimes we think that talking about love will sprinkle magic fairy dust on a relationship.
-Love, care, trust and respect don’t require you to settle for crumbs; you embody them, you give and receive them because you didn’t settle.
+Love, care, trust and respect don’t require you to settle for crumbs; you embody them.
+You give and receive them because you didn’t settle.

-Believing it’s about loving someone into becoming your ideal situation means that you direct pain, not love, though.
+Believing it’s about loving someone into becoming your ideal situation means you direct pain, not love, though.
 Water seeks its own level.
-Hiding out in an unavailable relationship means that you don’t have to risk vulnerability because the relationship doesn’t allow for it.
+Hiding out in an unavailable relationship means you don’t have to risk vulnerability because the relationship doesn’t allow for it.

 12. You have little or no boundaries.